jetbotml/2021SummerLibrary/01_Make_a_Curcuit/README.md

 The voltage source, such as a battery, is needed in order to cause the current to flow through the circuit.
 In addition, there needs to be a conductive path that provides a route for the electricity to flow.
 Finally, a proper circuit needs a load that consumes the power.
 The load in the above circuit is the light bulb.

-## Make a Circut using an electrical circuit experiment Kit
+## Make a Circuit using an electrical circuit experiment Kit

 ### To Do:

 Using the electrical circuit experiment Kit:
-1. Build a simple circuit using 2 wirs, a battery and a light bulb
+1. Build a simple circuit using 2 wires, a battery and a light bulb
-1. Add a switch to your circut
+1. Add a switch to your circuit

 <img src="71u03d4KVlL._SL1500_.jpg" width="25%" height="25%">

-## Make an LED Flash Light
+## Make an LED Flashlight

 ### To Do: